New Restrictions on Reverse Mortgages

 - own the home outright or have significant equity in the home.

 A reverse mortgage is different from a traditional mortgage in that it does not require the borrower to make monthly payments to the lender to repay the loan.
-Instead, loan proceeds are paid out to the borrower as a monthly payment, line of credit, or a lump sum (subject to some limitations) or a combination of monthly installments and a line of credit.
+Instead, loan proceeds are paid out to the borrower as a monthly payment, line of credit, or a lump sum (subject to some limitations).
+You can also get a combination of monthly installments and a line of credit.
 The amount of the loan is based on the equity or sale value of the house.

 The reverse mortgage loan becomes due and payable when you:

 - sell the property

 - permanently move out (for example, to a nursing home for more than 12 months)